AlmightyOatmeal/MicroPython_Futaba_NAGP1250/EXAMPLES.md

 ### Generating Waveforms

 This features helper classes for each of the waveforms to generate incremental bitmaps.
 Each waveform is its own user-defined window that can be updated independently.
+Each window allows for a gap that shows the vertical lines from the base window, so no vertical lines need to be re-drawn, efficient++.

 This is very taxing on the display's processor, so an artificial delay of 3ms is added when writing each waveform bitmap.
 If you get scrambled data on your display while trying this code, then you may need to increase this artificial delay

-A more efficient approach is to use a single bitmap for all waveforms but defeats what this example is demonstrating.
-I will try to write a more efficient example and add it later.

 **CODE**: [EXAMPLES/animated_waveforms.py](EXAMPLES/animated_waveforms.py)